-Deacon is a senior member of a SWAT team and he quickly establishes himself as the underdog.
-He was recently passed over for a promotion and has his fair share of ups and downs with his wife.
-Since he is the only officer who is married and has children, it's quite easy to initially identify with him.
+Deacon is a senior member of a SWAT team, and he quickly establishes himself as the underdog.
+He was recently passed over for a promotion and had his fair share of ups and downs with his wife.
+Since he is the only married and has children, it's quite easy to identify with him initially.

 He does everything except actually set his family up for financial success.
 Living paycheck to paycheck has put his family in a financial mess.

 Even with this extra cash coming in, it is not enough to pay for the necessary heart surgery his daughter requires.
-Due to this, he makes a deal with a loan shark in order to get the money he desperately needs.
+He makes a deal with a loan shark to get the money he desperately needs.
 As you can imagine, his life quickly begins to unravel.
-He is injured on duty and can no longer work overtime or his extra job which puts him in a bad position to pay back all his bills – and the loan shark.
+He is injured on duty and can no longer work overtime or his extra job, which puts him in a bad position to pay back all his bills – and the loan shark.

-Controlling Cops Suck With Money [and most other people do also]
+Controlling Cops Suck With Money [and most other people also do]

 As a police officer, I know all too well how the cop mentality works.
 We spend 40+ hours a week fixing everyone's problems.
 When we show up at a chaotic scene, we take control by any means necessary.
 If we don't take control of a violent situation, people get hurt.

 Perhaps the general public is in a similar situation.
-People spend all their time and energy at work and when they get home, they don't want to make any more decisions.
-They take control at work and don't have the energy to take control when they get home.
+People spend all their time and energy at work, and when they get home, they don't want to make any more decisions.
+They take control of work and don't have the energy to take control when they get home.

 While Deacon's circumstances may be a bit extreme, he is very relatable.
-He faces insurmountable odds and we are sympathetic towards people like him.
+He faces insurmountable odds, and we are sympathetic towards people like him.
 Often we are the “Deacon” in our own personal life.
-We want to succeed and win with money, but if we don't we are not surprised.
+We want to succeed and win with money, but we are not surprised if we don't.